Jeshibu/Playnite-wiki/Known-Issues.md

 Using "Clear web cache" from "Advanced" settings menu will usually fixes the problem.

-### Some GOG games appearing as uninstalled in Playnite

-Playnite can report some games as "uninstalled" even if they appear installed in Galaxy client.
-This usually occurs if you import games to Galaxy via "Scan and import folders" feature instead of installing games fresh.
-Repairing game installations in Galaxy fixes the issue.

 ### Crash on startup - Windows 7 only

 Crash is caused by issue in Microsoft's update for .Net 4.7.
 Follow instructions from Microsoft's [support page](https://support.microsoft.com/en-us/help/4074906/typeinitializationexception-or-fileformatexception-error-in-wpf-apps-t) or manually install update KB4074906.

-### Portable version crashes at startup / during first time setup

-Occurs if Microsoft Visual C++ 2013 Redistributable is not installed.
-[Download](https://www.microsoft.com/en-us/download/details.aspx?id=40784) and install **x86** version to fix the issue.

-### Portable version crashes on "access denied" errors or fails to load various dll files

-If you used Windows Explorer to unpack portable zip file then Windows might be blocking access to some files.
-To fix this: Before you unpack the zip file, open its Properties (via right-click menu) and use `Unblock` button.

 ### Crash on startup